Get control of your life back. Work full-time or part-time. Earn more, enjoy freedom and flexibility.

 - Step 1: Register for the Comprehensive Tax Course

 - Learn to prepare tax returns & research tax issues for most Form 1040 individual, non-business taxpayers and small business taxpayers (self-employed/Schedule C).

 - CTEC and OBTP Approved.
 Includes Certificate of Completion and FREE AFTR Course.

-- Step 2: Add the Business Start Up Guides to help launch your tax business quickly
+- Step 2: Add the Guide to Start & Grow Your Successful Tax Business to help launch your tax business quickly

 - Continuing Education

 - IRS Circular 230, Due Diligence & Fraud Protection